Introduction to diphtheria:

 Before the DPT shot was introduced, 17,000 children died in a single year in the United States alone in a diphtheria epidemic.
 Over the last several years, only a very few cases of diphtheria have been reported in the United States, though there were 3 outbreaks several years apart in an under-immunized part of the Seattle area.

-In 1988, there were zero cases of diphtheria in the US!
+According to the CDC, between 2004 and 2008, there were zero cases of diphtheria in the US!
 In most years, now, there are fewer than 5 cases.
 What a victory over the “strangling angel of children.”
 This is primarily because most children have had shots to protect them.
 Diphtheria isn’t gone, but most children are ready for it if they are exposed.

 Up to half of adults, though, are vulnerable if exposed.
 A booster is needed every ten years to keep immunity high.
 Whenever you get an adult-type tetanus shot, you are also getting your diphtheria booster (the ‘d’ in dT or TdaP).
 This is especially important before travel to areas where diphtheria is common.